|

 22. A foul committed in the opposing teams goal area will result in a penalty.

-23. A ref shall be appointed to officiate each game. he shall have the same powers and duties as laid down in the laws
+23. A ref shall be appointed to officiate each game. he shall have the same powers and duties as laid down in the laws of the game.

 24. The ref will act as a time keeper and will signify half time and full time.